dklane/dklane.github.io/index.md

 ---

 It is an honor to work with the staff and students at Bryan Station.
-After working at IBM, Lexmark, and Mathworks, I am pleased to return to Bryan Station as a teacher and alumni.
+I graduated from Bryan Station many years ago.
+After working as a programmer and team lead at IBM, Lexmark, and Mathworks, it has been fun returning as a teacher to serve the next generation.
 Our school has many excellent programs and I am excited to be part of the
 <a href="https://www.fcps.net/domain/5384">Information Technology Academy</a>.